Project Runway season 1

 The first season of Project Runway, Bravo's reality competition show for fashion designers, premiered on December 1, 2004.
 The season received critical acclaim including an Emmy nomination for outstanding competitive reality series.
 Growth in audience popularity was also dramatic from its debut to the season finale, making it a sleeper hit.
 Project Runway gave Bravo one of its most successful series since Queer Eye for the Straight Guy.

 The winning designer of the first season was Pennsylvania-based designer Jay McCarroll.
-As his prize for winning the competition among 12 designers, McCarroll won $100,000, a mentorship with Banana Republic to aid in developing his own fashion label, and a feature of his work in the American edition of ELLE magazine.
+As his prize for winning the competition among 12 designers, McCarroll won a one year contract with designers management agency (a company that represents the business interest of fashion designers), $100,000, a mentorship with Banana Republic to aid in developing his own fashion label, and a feature of his work in the American edition of ELLE magazine.
 The winning model of the first season, selected by McCarroll, was Julia Beynon.
 McCarroll later turned down both the $100,000 and the mentorship with Banana Republic, stating that the prizes came with too much contractual baggage.

 Austin Scarlett later appeared in Project Runway All Stars in 2012, where he finished runner-up.
 Wendy Pepper, in the same year, competed in the second season of the All Stars edition placing 12th out of 13.
 In 2016, Daniel Franco competed in the fifth season of the All Stars edition, placing 12th out of 13.
 In 2023, Nora Pagel and Kara Saun appeared in the twentieth season with Nora placing 14th and Kara placing 7th out of 14.